britram/taps-transports/draft-ietf-taps-transports.md

 mechanism (such as NewReno, TFRC or LEDBAT).
 This extends the set of available Transport Services beyond those provided to applications by TCP and UDP.

+[GF: Ledbat is a mechanism, not protocol - hence use the work "support" in para below.]

-Transport protocols can also be differentiated by the features of the services they provide: for instance, SCTP offers a message-based service providing full or partial reliability and allowing to minimize the head of line blocking due to the support of unordered and unordered message delivery within multiple streams, UDP-Lite provides partial integrity protection, and LEDBAT can provide low-priority "scavenger" communication.
+Transport protocols can also be differentiated by the features of the services they provide: for instance, SCTP offers a message-based service providing full or partial reliability and allowing to minimize the head of line blocking due to the support of unordered and unordered message delivery within multiple streams, UDP-Lite and DCCP provide partial integrity protection, and LEDBAT can support low-priority "scavenger" communication.

 # Terminology